MangoButtermilch/Godot-volumetric-renderer/README.md

 ## About the 3D Textures
 The provided texture is made with my free tool to generate 3D textures.
-It was previously designed to create nebulae-like textures so it's maybe not suted for clouds.
+It was previously designed to create nebulae-like textures so it's maybe not suited for clouds.

 You can find it here: https://acetix.itch.io/pseudo-volume-generator